-Notice your spouse, notice your children, your dearest friends, notice the tiny sweet spirit in your pets and yes, notice a flower.
+Notice your spouse, notice your children, your dearest friends, see the sweet spirit in your pets and yes, notice a flower.

 Another quote often spoken is “Don’t forget to smell the flowers.”

 This stage in life is often a person in their late twenties and thirties.
-This is the time period where the flowers vivacious colors and pleasant aroma attract bees and pollination happens.
-This is the time most couples have children and reproduce, others give birth to their dreams.
+This is the period where the flowers vivacious colors and pleasant aroma attract bees and pollination happens.
+This is the time most couples have children and reproduce; others give birth to their dreams.
 Some are still brightly blooming in their forties.
-Henry Ford invented his model T when he was 45, Vera Wang became a famous designer at 40 and Julia Child wrote her first cookbook at 50.
+Henry Ford invented his model T when he was 45, Vera Wang became a famous designer at 40, and Julia Child wrote her first cookbook at 50.

-Then once you pass this time period you reach the 60’s and 70’s and the vibrant colors and sweet smelling fragrance are starting to fade.
+Then once you pass this period you, reach the 60’s and 70’s and the vibrant colors, and the sweet smelling fragrance is starting to fade.
 The red velvet petals turn pale and begin to drop.
-The limbs begin to lack strength and before you know it you realize you are a flower fading fast– here today and gone tomorrow.
+The limbs begin to lack strength, and before you know it, you realize you are a flower fading fast– here today and gone tomorrow.

 So how do we deal with this later stage, this golden era?
 At times it can be difficult.
-You see youth in others and vitality and you realize that when you had it, you were not even aware of its worth and more so if you have health issues.
+You see youth in others and vitality, and you realize that when you had it, you were not even aware of its worth and more so if you have health issues.
 But something else happens, you begin to appreciate life.
-You notice the small things and you appreciate the time others give you.
+You notice the small things, and you appreciate the time others give you.
 You notice the wonder in the birth of a baby.
-You notice the miracle of creation and you begin to realize that all your years and all your situations helped create you like a quilt that was hand pieced by the Creator.
+You see the miracle of creation, and you begin to realize that all your years and all your situations helped create you like a quilt that was hand pieced by the Creator.

 The potter makes out of the clay a vessel of his liking.
 We live and breathe and have our day under the sun.
-Some days are beautiful and other days it’s as if creosote has been smeared upon our fabric.
-Our quilts become dirty, sticky, dragged through muck, or worse, tucked away in a closet with moth balls, considered old and outdated, antiquated, but on other days our quilts are spread out for a picnic, young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton, laugh lines and smile lines and places where sagging has taken place from a toddler tugging on our hems, and the fragrance of all the hands and feet and breaths that breathed into our fabric, sharing in the warmth of our quilted soul.
+Some days are beautiful, and other days it’s as if creosote has been smeared upon our fabric.
+Our quilts become dirty, sticky, dragged through the muck, or worse, tucked away in a closet with mothballs, considered old and outdated, and antiquated.
+On other days, our quilts are spread out for a picnic, young lovers cuddle up, warm babies tucked in tightly, a fire lit, a bed dressed, a table spread, a beautiful patchwork of warmth waiting for someone to notice the detailed stitching and vivid colors, patterns, amongst the threads that are coming apart, the backing peeking out and a frazzled edge exposing cotton.
+There are laugh lines and smile lines and places where sagging has taken place from a toddler tugging on our hems, and the fragrance of all the hands and feet and breaths that breathed into our fabric, sharing in the warmth of our quilted soul.

-Yes, multiple hands mend our tattered edges and yet we in our latter years are still able to be a shelter from the cold for someone.
+Yes, multiple hands mend our tattered edges, and we in our later years are still able to be a shelter from the cold for someone.
 The patterns repeated and passed down to those whose tiny feet slept atop its cloth.
-An heirloom.

 Bloom in your moment and for Pete Sake, SMELL THE FLOWERS!